Galeazzi fracture: Treatment

 Galeazzi fractures are best treated with open reduction of the radius and the distal radio-ulnar joint.
 It has been called the "fracture of necessity," because it necessitates open surgical treatment in the adult.
 Nonsurgical treatment results in persistent or recurrent dislocations of the distal ulna.
 However, in skeletally immature patients such as children, the fracture is typically treated with closed reduction.

 Epidemiology

 Galeazzi fractures account for 3-7% of all forearm fractures.
 They are seen most often in males.
 Although Galeazzi fracture patterns are reportedly uncommon, they are estimated to account for 7% of all forearm fractures in adults.
 They are associated with a fall on an outstretched arm.

 History

-The Galeazzi fracture is named after Ricardo Galeazzi (1866–1952), an Italian surgeon at the Instituto de Rachitici in Milan, who described the fracture in 1934.
+The Galeazzi fracture is named after Riccardo Galeazzi (1866–1952), an Italian surgeon at the Instituto de Rachitici in Milan, who described the fracture in 1934.
 However, it was first described in 1842 by Cooper, 92 years before Galeazzi reported his results.